tastee/tastee.github.io/src/how-to-use/js-extensions.md

 * `Actions` equivalent to `selenium.ActionSequence`
 * or directly `selenium`

-More on Selenium JS API is avalaible [here](https://seleniumhq.github.io/selenium/docs/api/javascript/index.html)
+More on Selenium JS API is available [here](https://seleniumhq.github.io/selenium/docs/api/javascript/index.html)

 Here is an example extracted from the common BSL instruction :